arstek131/Fundamentals-of-cs1-2/README.md

-# Fundamentals-of-cs1
+# Fundamentals-of-cs1 and 2
-Random exercises in C from Fundamentals of computer science 1 course
+Random exercises in C from Fundamentals of computer science 1 and 2 courses